-Adrenal fatigue occurs in response to a prolonged or intense stress.
+Adrenal fatigue occurs in response to prolonged or intense stress.
 But remember, adrenal fatigue is not a real medical condition.
-If you want your medical doctor on board, refer to adrenal fatigue as hypothalamic pituitary adrenal (HPA) axis disfunction.
-HPA axis disfunction is the correct terminology for adrenal fatigue.
+If you want your medical doctor on board, refer to adrenal fatigue as hypothalamic pituitary adrenal (HPA) axis dysfunction.
+HPA axis dysfunction is the correct terminology for adrenal fatigue.
 But since the condition is colloquially known as adrenal fatigue, I will refer to it as such in this post.

 In response to stress, your body will elevate cortisol levels.
 Should your cortisol levels remain elevated for an extended period of time, your brain will instruct your adrenal glands to decrease cortisol production.
 This results in the condition known as hypothalamic-pituitary-adrenal axis dysfunction/hypocortisolism, or adrenal fatigue.